-Wire crates aren’t the only crate options for Labrador Retrievers.
+While wire crates are the best option for Labrador Retrievers, they aren’t the only choice out there.
 Plastic and wooden crates are also very popular.

-- Plastic crates are a good option for traveling and provide a cozy environment for the dog; however, they are not as breathable as a wire crate and can trap in more heat.
+- Plastic crates are a great for traveling and provide a cozy environment for the dog; however, because they are more enclosed they aren’t as breathable as wire crates and tend to trap hot air.

 Soft, travel crates are another common type of crate.
 This material is not ideal for a Labrador Retriever as a primary crate.
 However, they are a great option for a travel crate, or an extra around the house.
 They also provide a cozier environment for the dog, but can be a challenge to clean.

 When looking for a dog crate, you want to find one that will last the entire lifespan of your dog.
 The material the crate is made from will play a significant role in its quality.
 Wire and metal crates will last longer than wooden, fabric, and plastic ones.
 If your dog is a big chewer, go with a metal crate for more durability.

 Cost is often a factor when selecting a dog crate.
 It’s important to find a good mix of quality and style you need while staying in your budget.
 The price will sometimes, but not always, be a sign of quality.
 Typically, higher-priced crates are built sturdier and will last longer.
 There are however quality, budget-friendly, options out there.

 What Size of Crate for a Labrador Retriever